xkoo115/UnifiedNeuroGen/README.md

 - ✨ **Enhanced Fairness and Accessibility**: By synthesizing data for underrepresented groups or tasks, the framework improves the fairness of downstream BCI decoding models and dramatically lowers the barrier to entry for advanced neuroimaging research.

 ![Framework Diagram](./assets/fig1.png)
-> **Figure 1**: A schematic of the framework, illustrating how a low-cost modality (EEG) is transformed into high-cost neuroimaging signals through the unified representation learning framework.
+> A schematic of the framework, illustrating how a low-cost modality (EEG) is transformed into high-cost neuroimaging signals through the unified representation learning framework.

 ## 🚀 Getting Started